Lurker00/DX200-firmware/README.md

 To check the current version in Android mode, go to _Settings_, _About DX200_, _Build number_ at the bottom.
 In Mango mode, open _Settings_, _Advanced_, _System Info_, and look to _Firmware version_ and suffix (e.g. L0) in _Model number_.

-To flash the firmware, you need a computer running Windows XP or later, and [Rockchip FactoryTool v1.39](https://github.com/Lurker00/DX200-firmware/tree/master/tools).
+To flash the firmware, you need
+* a computer running Windows XP or later, and [Rockchip FactoryTool v1.39](https://github.com/Lurker00/DX200-firmware/tree/master/tools), or
+* Mac/Linux with rkflashtool.
+See below for details.

 Flashing this firmware will not clean the user data.

 ## Changes made
 ### Android mode
 * **USB Mass Storage** (2.2.110-L1+) to direct access of your microSD card when you connect DX200 to a computer.
 It replaces MIDI choice in the pull-down menu of USB connections.
 When selected, SD card is unmounted internally, and is not visible if you return back to MTP.
 It is mounted back right after disconnect from the computer.
 * Embedded [**USB Audio for DX200**](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) application with advanced features, possible only for a built-in app (2.2.110+).
 You may find its *CPU Turbo Mode* function useful even if you don't want to use USB Audio interface.
+* Embedded a special build of [**HibyMusic**](https://play.google.com/store/apps/details?id=com.hiby.music), compatible with USB Audio.
+All the required changes made by me, with kind permission of [HiBy Music](http://www.hiby.cd/index_en.aspx).
+This build may co-exist with official releases installed from Google PlayMarket.
 * Added **Google Play Market**.
 It is not the latest version available, but it corresponds to the pre-installed Google Play Services.
 * Added **SuperSU** for those who need root access.
+* Added support to mount exFAT and NTFS file systems by UUID, not as `default` (2.2.110-L2+).
+This allows to use microSD and a USB OTG disk at the same time, without problems.
 * Removed `rild` service.
 It provides an interface to the telephony part which is absent (2.2.110+).

 ### Mango mode